-It was a title race for the ages as the battle for Premier League glory went down to the wire, with Jurgen Klopp's side finishing a devastating one point behind City, who were crowned champions after amassing a monstrous 98 points.
+It was a title race for the ages as the battle for glory went down to the wire, with Jurgen Klopp's side finishing an excruciating point behind City, who were crowned champions after amassing a monstrous 98 points.

-Liverpool's 97-point haul wasn't enough to name them champions, though Klopp's side will be expected to put forth another title-challenging season next year.
+Liverpool's 97-point haul wasn't enough to name them champions, though Klopp's side will be expected to put forth another title-challenging season next term.

 Goal rounds up everything you need to know ahead of the upcoming 2019-20 Premier League season including its start date, when fixtures are released and more.